 If walking off-track is permitted, then walking to cliffs off track should be permitted.

-4) Parks Victoria constructs a limited number of cliff access tracks to some of the more popular cliffs as soon as possible.
+4) Parks Victoria constructs a limited number of cliff access tracks (or formalizes some existing informal tracks) to some of the more popular cliffs as soon as possible.

 To this end, we would recommend that Parks Victoria: